xregistry/spec/core/spec.md

 - if `epoch` is present then the server MUST reject the request if the Registry's current `epoch` value is different from the one in the request
-- the request SHOULD NOT include the `model` and if it does, then the server MUST ingore it.
-Upadating the model MUST only be done via the `/model` API.
+- the request SHOULD NOT include the `model` and if it does, then the server MUST silently ignore it.
+Updating the model MUST only be done via the `/model` API.
 See [Updating the Registry Model](#updating-the-registry-model) for more information